 If you’re a creaky Gen X-er like me, then you probably have the idea that WordPress is “a blogging platform”.
-You can be forgiven because that’s certainly how it started out, but over the years it’s grown and evolved into a really powerful website builder and content management system.
+You’re not wrong because that’s certainly how it started out, but over the years it’s grown and evolved into a really powerful website builder and content management system.

-In fact, 40% of the world’s website are powered by WordPress – up from 32% in 2017.
+In fact, 40% of the world’s websites are now powered by WordPress – up from 32% in 2017.
 And if it’s good enough for websites like Sony, Toyota, the New York Times, Disney, Vogue, the UK National Archives, and the Rolling Stones, then it’s doing something right.

 So, why is WordPress so popular?
 What is it that makes WordPress so appealing to everything from large corporations to small startups?

 Something to note: when I refer to WordPress, I mean WordPress.org (or “self-hosted” WordPress).
 I’m not talking about WordPress.com, which is a hosted platform where you don’t have your own domain name.

 1. WordPress is free and open source

 The core WordPress platform is open source software which is completely free to use.
 It’s free to download, install, use and modify WordPress to create any kind of website.